iamsnkr/healthcare-data-incremental-load-mongodb-pyspark/readme.md

 ## Data Management

 - **Data Storage:**
-  - Transformed data from each Spark job is pushed to Manogi DB for centralized storage and further analysis.
+  - Transformed data from each Spark job is pushed to Manogo DB for centralized storage and further analysis.

 ## Project Structure